-The Waldo Canyon wildfire of 2012 caused more than $450 million of damage, destroying nearly 500 homes.
+The Waldo Canyon wildfire of 2012 caused more than $450 million of damage, destroying over 300 homes.
 The devastation exposed a lot of problems with homeowners insurance in the state: Typically, insurers offer 12 months of living expenses for people as their homes are being re-built, but for many victims, 12 months wasn’t enough time, and they were left out in the cold.

 In addition, many homeowners were lost in the confusing terms of their policy, and didn’t understand that “replacement costs” did not mean that their home would be replaced, but rather that the insurance company would only replace the home up to a specified dollar amount.
 Lucy Buck, an insurance agent for State Farm based in Denver, goes to extra lengths to make sure her customers understand replacement costs, but says, “There’s been a lot of litigation and confusion around the term.”

 In 2013, Gov. John Hickenlooper signed the Homeowners Insurance Reform Act, with the goal of improving communication and understanding between insurers and the insured.
 Among its provisions:

 - Homeowners insurance policies must have more detailed disclosures, and be written at a 10th-grade reading level or lower.

 - Homeowners and their insurers must carefully discuss “replacement value” up front rather than after the home is destroyed, and language in the written policies must define replacement costs for customers — i.e., that they may not cover the total costs of replacement for a home.

 - All insurers must offer at least 12 months of living expenses for affected customers, and must offer the option for 24 months of living expenses.